-There will be THREE short non-cummulative closed-book midterm quizzes during the semester which will be proctored face-to-face at HKUST (Covid restrictions permitting).
+Because I will not get to see you face-to-face, it is important that you receive constant feedback from me throughout the semester.
+I have therefore scheduled THREE short non-cummulative closed-book midterm quizzes during the semester which will be proctored face-to-face at HKUST.
 I will drop the lowest score of these quizzes, which allows you to miss one midterm quiz, if you have to, without it affecting your final grade.
 This is a large class and it is impossible to schedule make-up quizzes for individual students.

-Since the course has no designated meeting times, I have had to schedule the quizzes outside of regular class hours on Saturda mornings at 11:30-12: 30 so they do not clash with your other classes.
+Since the course has no designated meeting times, I have had to schedule the quizzes outside of regular class hours on Saturday mornings at 11:00-12:00 so they do not clash with your other classes.
+Before taking this course, please be sure that you are able to attend at least two of the Saturday midterm quizzes.